Ahmad al-Alawi: Biography

 Sheikh Ahmad al-Alawi was born in Mostaganem, in 1869.
 He was educated at home by his father.
 From the time of his father's death in 1886 until 1894, he worked in Mostaganem.

-He followed for fifteen years the Darqawi shaykh Muhammad al-Buzidi in Mostaganem.
-After al-Buzidi's death in 1909, Sheikh Al-Alawi returned to Mostaganem after a journey to the east (Istanbul), where he first spread the Darqawiyya, and then (in 1914) established his own order, called the Alawiyya in honor of Ali, the son-in-law of Muhammad, who appeared to him in a vision and gave him that name for his new order.
+For fifteen years he followed the Darqawi sheikh Muhammad al-Buzidi in Mostaganem.
+After al-Buzidi's death in 1909, Sheikh Al-Alawi returned to Mostaganem after a journey to the east (Istanbul), where he first spread the Darqawiyya, and then (in 1914) established his own order, called the Alawiyya in honor of Ali, the son-in-law of Muhammad, who is said to have appeared to him in a vision and gave him that name for his new order.

 Teachings

-Al-Alawi was a Sufi shaykh in the classic Darqawi Shadhili tradition, though his order differed somewhat from the norm in its use of the systematic practice of khalwa and in laying especial emphasis on the invocation of the Supreme Name [of God]..
+Al-Alawi was a Sufi sheikh in the classic Darqawi Shadhili tradition, though his order differed somewhat from the norm in its use of the systematic practice of khalwa and in laying especial emphasis on the invocation of the Supreme Name [of God]..

-In addition to being a classic Sufi shaykh, al-Alawi addressed the problems of modern Algerians using modern methods.
+In addition to being a classic Sufi sheikh, al-Alawi addressed the problems of modern Algerians using modern methods.
 He wrote poetry and books on established Sufi topics, and founded and directed two weekly newspapers, the short-lived Lisan al-Din (Language of Faith) in 1912, and the longer-lived Al-balagh al-jazairi (Algerian Messenger) in 1926.

 Al-Alawi attempted to reconcile Islam and modernity.
 On the one hand, he criticized Westernization, both at a symbolic level (by discouraging the adoption of Western costumes that lead to ego attachment) and at a practical level (by attacking the growing consumption of alcohol among Algerian Muslims).
-On the other hand, he encouraged his followers to send their children to school to learn French, and even favored the translation of the Koran into French and Berber for the sake of making it more accessible, a position that was at that time most controversial.
+On the other hand, he encouraged his followers to send their children to school to learn French, and even favored the translation of the Quran into French and Berber for the sake of making it more accessible, a position that was at that time most controversial.

-Al-Alawi was critical of both fundamentalist extremism in Islam as well as secularist modernism, typified in Turkey by Kemal Atatürk.
+Al-Alawi was critical of both fundamentalist extremism in Islam as well as secularist modernism, typified in Turkey by Mustafa Kemal Atatürk.
 For him, the answers to the challenges of modernity were the doctrines and practices of traditional and spiritual Islam and the rites of religion had no other purpose than to cause the "Remembrance of God".

 Although al-Alawi showed unusual respect for Christians, and was in some ways an early practitioner of inter-religious dialogue, the centerpiece of his message to Christians was that if only they would abandon the doctrines of the trinity and of incarnation "nothing would then separate us."

 The great size of his following may be explained by the combination of classic Sufism with engagement in contemporary issues, combined with his charisma, to which many sources, both Algerian and French, speak.
 Al-Alawi's French physician, Marcel Carret, wrote of his first meeting with Sheikh al-Alawi: "What immediately struck me was his resemblance to the face which is generally used to represent Christ."